moussaclarke/devbox/readme.md

 * MongoDB with Robo3T: Connection address: localhost:27017 SSH address: 192.168.3310 u: vagrant p: vagrant Auth Method: Password

 ## Will it run framework X?
 * It seems to run Slim, Laravel, October and Wordpress just fine.
-For Magento 2, you'll need to edit the share folder section in setup.sh.
+For Magento 2, you'll need to edit the share folder section in Vagrantfile.
 Haven't tried any others, but should be good to go.

 ## Todo
 * Some checks to make sure everything actually get installed